Eric Alterman: Quotes by and about

 Alterman was and remains a critic of Ralph Nader for Nader's actions in the 2000 U.S. presidential election, arguing that Nader is to blame for the election of George W. Bush because of vote splitting.
 He has called Nader "Bush's Useful Idiot", myopic, and a deluded megalomaniac.
 In the documentary, An Unreasonable Man, he is quoted as saying about Nader: "The man needs to go away.
 I think he needs to live in a different country.
 He's done enough damage to this one.
 Let him damage somebody else's now."

 Alterman has criticized Steve Jobs for his avarice and for failing to give any of his wealth to the poor.
 Jobs died with more than $8 billion in various bank accounts and with shareholdings in a tax-free fund with assets of more than $70 billion.
 He has also accused Apple of business practices that ultimately result in the misery of Chinese workers.
 Alterman appears in the award-winning documentary film on Lee Atwater, Boogie Man: The Lee Atwater Story.
-In it, Alterman said, "Race is poison, but it is poison that works for their side.
+In it, Alterman says, "Race is poison, but it is poison that works for their side.
 People vote their fears and not their hopes, and Lee understood that."
 He also appears in Robert Greenwald's documentary, Outfoxed, and in Best of Enemies, a documentary about Gore Vidal and William F. Buckley.

 His critics have called Alterman a member of the Israel lobby.
-Alterman observed that his views on Israel are attacked by both the left for being too pro-Israel and by the right, such as The Weekly Standard, for not supporting Israel enough.
+Alterman claims that his views on Israel are attacked by both the left for being too pro-Israel and by the right, such as The Weekly Standard, for not supporting Israel enough.